nicohvi/nicohvi.github.io/_posts/2014-11-10-DIY-sprockets.md

 That's *literally* all you need to use coffeescript, sass and haml in your workflow - but this really is just the **bare minimum**.

-I mean, sass is all fine and dandy, but concerning coffeescript and haml we haven't even considered things like error handling, automatic compilation, the option to decide which files are compiled in what order (which is kinda crucial in cruel world of 'method undefined' in javascript').
+I mean, sass is all fine and dandy, but concerning coffeescript and haml we haven't even considered things like error handling, automatic compilation, minification and the option to decide which files are compiled in what order (which is kinda crucial in cruel world of 'method undefined' in javascript).

-I'll go over every one of these concerns in the next blog post, and show you how you can automatically compile haml and coffeescript whenever a file changes.
-I'll also cover how you can have your own haml partials, and how you should format your files to avoid pissing off the liquid formatter.
+I'll go over every one of these concerns in detail in the next blog post, and show you some clever gems you can use to make it all happen automagically.
+Additionally I'll also cover how you can go about splitting up layouts in separate haml partials, and how you should format your files to avoid pissing off the liquid formatter.

 Until then, [do like a dog and pretend you're a table]().